How To Become a Bookkeeper in 3 Easy Steps

 You can use your personal mobile and landline while you’re still setting up your business, but eventually, you’ll have to separate your business communications.

 Step 2: Get Basic Bookkeeping Training

 Opting to make a career out of virtual bookkeeping is a great choice.
-Entrepreneur magazine ranked accounting and tax services as the “most profitable” small business.
+Entrepreneur magazine ranked accounting, bookkeeping and tax services as the “most profitable” small business.